acgetchell/mundus-atrox/src/journals/thirteenth.md

 11. *Steve* shoots a bolt launcher for 21 damage.
 12. Goblins attack - I get hit for 10 damage in 2 hits, so ends up with 4. *Geral* gets hit for 13 damage. *CoralKing* misses his shots.
 The Hill Giants start throwing rocks at people on the vehicle. *Calmul* gets hit for 54 hp damage, knocking him down. *Tasbros* gets hit for 19 points of damage.

-Turn 4 – everyone would get 4 HP, but *Calmul* is down.
+Round 4 – everyone would get 4 HP, but *Calmul* is down.

 1. *Benjamin* shoots a Goblin and does 8 HP, so knocks him down.
 2. *Geral* hits a Giant for 11 damage.
 He requests *CoralKing* hit the same one and he does 10 damage.